i-like-chip/i-like-chip.github.io/posts/7-Planter-Assets.md

 To add more life to the scene I made some planters for some plants I found on BlenderKit.
 I also made tube lights above them.

-The first one is wall mounted, with 2 prong-like arms that attatch it to the wall:
+The first one is wall mounted, with 2 prong-like arms that attach it to the wall:

 ![planter 1](/images/day-7-planter-1.png)